uzh-rpg/rpg_svo_example/README.md

 If the binaries are updated, you can download the new version from the original links in the email you received.

+**If you have any problem regarding using `SVO 2.0` binaries, you can either start an issue or contact Zichao Zhang (zzhang AT ifi DOT uzh DOT ch).**

 # Binaries changelog
 **17.07.2017** Initial Release